muratk3n/thirdwave/en/tweets/2019/week33.md

 practice strictly forbidden in Catholicism?

 Because the Roman army needs soldiers, that's why.
 You need the numbers that's how you further the interests of the mafia.
-This is organized religion in service of organized crime.
+Organized religion in service of organized crime.

 *2019-8-11 12:10:22*